Juniper/terraform-provider-mist/templates/guides/getting_started.md

 When you [installed Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), this installed the Terraform CLI that will be used in this chapter.

 ### Initialize the Workspace
-Before beeing able to deploy the created configuration with Terraform, it is required to initialize the Terraform Workspace.
+Before being able to deploy the created configuration with Terraform, it is required to initialize the Terraform Workspace.
 The `terraform init` command initializes a working directory containing Terraform configuration files.
 This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 It is safe to run this command multiple times.

 Open a terminal and go to the directory where your `main.tf` file is located, then run `terraform init`